 An inquiry into a DHB’s mental health service under s95 Mental Health (Compulsory Assessment and Treatment) Act (Mental Health Act).
 This was the largest s95 inquiry in recent years.
 Evidence was heard over 12 days, including investigating the care provided; the role of the Director of Area Mental Health Services (DAMHS); rights of patients under the Mental Health Act; incident reporting; detention of informal patients; the effect of restructuring/staff shortages; the role of the Chief Medical Adviser; the dual role of the clinical director and DAMHS; conflict with registrars; management of concerns about a doctor’s conduct and obligation to refer to Medical Council on resignation.

 Collective IT procurement involving three large DHBs.
 We advised on a procurement project involving the joint funding of a significant IT platform and the provision of “cloud” based support and maintenance services.
 The project required the negotiation of a robust commercial contract between the cloud based service provider, and the drafting of the supporting governance arrangements between the three DHBs.

 Clinical trial agreements and structures.
 We frequently provide advice on and review clinical trial agreements, and are experts at finding our way around the industry templates for clinical trial agreements and related indemnity and compensation agreements.
 Alongside this, we provide advice on structuring arrangements for the funding and operation of clinical trials, and the ownership of clinical research related intellectual property.

-- We run training programmes and induction sessions for new members to Boards.
+We run training programmes and induction sessions for new members to Boards.
 This training includes an introduction to the key pieces of legislation the member/s will be working with, and guidance on good governance processes, including dealing with conflicts of interest and good decision-making.
-For more information on these training programmes, contact Jonathan Coates or Anita Miller.